Braintree Theater

 Braintree Theater was a typical neighborhood single screen theater.
 Showing first run double features.
 It was renovated in 1940 with interior decorations by Riseman & Lercari.
 I was manager for a while in the 1950’s.
 It was located in Braintree Square.

-It was operated at the time by Lockwood & Gordon Theaters, Boston.
+By 1957 it was operated by Daytz Theatre Enterprises Corp. and was also operated by Lockwood & Gordon Theaters, Boston.

 Contributed by Richard Doane